Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 > Given that the name of the sample is quite long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

-### Step 2:  Register the sample application with your Azure Active Directory tenant
+### Step 2:  Register the sample application with your Microsoft Entra tenant

 There are two projects in this sample.
-Each needs to be separately registered in your Azure AD tenant.
+Each needs to be separately registered in your Microsoft Entra tenant.
 To register these projects, you can:

 - either follow the steps below for manual registration
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
 Note that this works for Visual Studio only.
   - modify the Visual Studio projects' configuration files.

 <details>